+- 4. Plan for Collecting the Data Required for this Solicitation's Performance Measures (15%) Describe the process for measuring project performance.
+Identify who will collect the data, who is responsible for performance measurement, and how the information will be used to guide and assess the program. - 5.
+Budget (20%)

-- 1. Statement of the Problem/Description of the Issue (20%) - 2.
-Project Design and Implementation (40%) - 3.
-Capabilities and Competencies (25%) - 4.
-Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%) - 5.
-Budget: complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
-Budget narratives should demonstrate generally how applicants will maximize cost effectiveness of grant expenditures.
+Provide a proposed budget for the entire project period that is complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
+Budget narratives should generally demonstrate how applicants will maximize cost effectiveness of grant expenditures.
 Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.
-(10%)